Business Schools in New Hampshire

 Job prospects for New Hampshire marketing graduates look good.
 For 2010-2020, the New Hampshire Employment Security, Economic and Labor Market Information Bureau is projecting solid growth for market research analysts and specialists (33.5%), PR specialists (20.9%) and marketing managers (12%).
 These are slightly below national averages.

 Thanks to a highly educated population, there will be plenty of competition for the vacancies.
-In 2011, the U.S. Bureau of Labor Statistics ranked New Hampshire with the fourth-highest concentration of marketing managers in the country (2.25 per thousand jobs).
-The median annual salary for one of those managers was $96,140.
+In 2011, the U.S. Bureau of Labor Statistics (www.bls.gov) identified New Hampshire as having the fourth-highest concentration of marketing managers in the country (2.25 per thousand jobs).
+The median annual income for those managers was $96,140 on average.

 If ad agencies and marketing firms are your game, you could start with names like Rumbletree, Gallery Marketing Communications LLC and Glen Group.
 As a reminder, these are small operations.
 Rumbletree’s sales revenue came in around $4 million in 2011.